README.md

 lib/ | Shared utilities: DB client, auth, API helpers, types |

-prisma/ | Database schema, migrations, and seed script with CTF flags |
+prisma/ | Database schema, seed script, and flags.ts: the CTF flags and their hints |

 public/ | Static assets and exploit payloads (e.g., CSRF demo) |